 “They told me, ‘Well, we’ll wait here for you until you get here,’” Hill recalled during the meeting.
 “I said, ‘What do you mean you’ll wait here?
 Obviously, you’re there vaccinating.
 Why do you have to wait on me?’
 And [they said], ‘Well, we’re done vaccinating, but we’re going to go ahead and wait for you to get here.’”

 But no matter whose story is most accurate, the end result is the same.
-Some people waited in line for vaccines that afternoon; yet the staff turned an unknown number of people away prematurely — sometime before 5 p.m.
+Some people waited in line for vaccines that afternoon, and the staff turned an unknown number of people away prematurely — sometime before 5 p.m.

 During the special meeting, Gottlieb said multiple factors went into the staff’s decision to cut the line early.
 For one, she reported that the line was not just people who were on the waitlist and arrived at their scheduled appointment time.
 Others also arrived hoping for a vaccine, even though they weren’t on the waitlist.
 Additionally, some arrived who were on the waitlist, but did not have a scheduled appointment time.
 Others simply came at the wrong time.